Meet the People Behind the Disintegration Project!

 Prof. Dr. Stefanie Walter is a full professor for international relations and political economy at the Department of Political Science at the University of Zurich and the principal investigator of the DISINTEGRATION project.
 She studied public policy and economics in Konstanz, Montréal, and Barcelona and graduated from ETH Zurich in 2007 with a Ph.D. in Political Science and a dissertation on the political economy of currency crises in 2007.
 After a post-doc at the Weatherhead Center for International Affairs at Harvard University and working as junior professor at the department of political science at the University of Heidelberg, she joined the University of Zurich’s Institute for political science (IPZ) in 2013.
 Stefanie Walter’s research concentrates on the fields of international and comparative political economy, with a particular focus on how distributional conflicts, policy preferences and institutions affect policy outcomes.
 Current projects examine the mass politics of disintegration, the political economy of the global financial crisis and the euro crisis, and the effect of exposure to globalization on individuals’ policy and partisan preferences.
 Her work has been published by outlets such as American Journal of Political Science, Annual Review of Political Science, Cambridge University Press, Comparative Political Studies, European Union Politics, International Organization, or International Studies Quarterly.

-Giorgio Malet is a postdoctoral researcher and responsible for research in the public opinion work package (WP1).
+Giorgio Malet is a postdoctoral researcher associated with Work Package 1 (public opinion).
 He completed his doctorate at the European University Institute, where his Ph.D. thesis analyzes the reclaiming of national sovereignty in Europe in terms of voter realignments, party responsiveness, and diffusion processes.
 During his Ph.D., he held visiting positions at the University of California, Berkeley and at the London School of Economics.
 At the EUI, he was also involved in the research project on “Political Conflict in Europe in the Shadow of the Great Recession”.
 His research interests focus on the study of party competition, voting behavior, and opinion formation.

 RESEARCH ASSISTANTS